mars13-tech/BlueTeam-Journey/Week1/Day2-Notes.md

 **I'm building the foundation today.**

 ## 💪 Challenges Faced
-[Be honest - what was difficult today?]
 - Cisco course has a lot of reading, needed to stay focused.

 ## ✅ What Went Well
-[What was easy or enjoyable?]
 - TryHackMe room was engaging and interactive

 ## 🎯 Tomorrow's Goals (Day 3)